apache/spark/remote-shuffle-service/README.md

 ```

 This command creates `remote-shuffle-service_xxx.jar` file for remote shuffle service client
 under `jars` directory in the generated Spark distribution.
+Now you could use this Spark
+distribution to run your Spark application with remote shuffle service.

 ## How to Run Spark Application With Remote Shuffle Service in Kubernetes